A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Continuous wavelet transforms

 \begin{remark} $ $ \begin{enumerate} \item Equation (\ref{eq:ortho_reco}) can be read of as a weak reconstruction formula.
 Namely, by taking $s_1=s$ and two windows $f_1,f_2$, against an arbitrary $s_2$, we get

-where the convergence in the definition of the integral is in the weak topology. \item By taking $f_1=f_2=f$, equation (\ref{eq:ortho_reco}) shows that for any window $f$, $V_f$ is an isometric embedding of $\cS$ to $L^2(G)$, up to a global normalization dependent on $f$. \item The wavelet transform $V_{f}$ is also called the \textbf{analysis operator} corresponding to the window $f$. $V_{f}^*$ is called the \textbf{synthesis operator} corresponding to $f$.
+where \ref{eq:inversionR} is a weak vector integral, also called Pettis integral \cite{Weak_Integral}. \item By taking $f_1=f_2=f$, equation (\ref{eq:ortho_reco}) shows that for any window $f$, $V_f$ is an isometric embedding of $\cS$ into $L^2(G)$, up to a global normalization that depends on $f$. \item The wavelet transform $V_{f}$ is also called the \emph{analysis operator} corresponding to the window $f$.
+The adjoint $V_{f}^*$ is called the \emph{synthesis operator} corresponding to $f$.
 For $F\in L^2(G)$, we have

 where the integral is defined in the weak sense as in (\ref{eq:inversionR}).
 The reconstruction formula (\ref{eq:inversionR}) can be written in the form $s=\frac{1}{\ip{K f_2}{K f_1}}V^*_{f_2}V_{f_1}[s]$. \end{enumerate} \end{remark}